Ferma VIP: Format

 Each season, a group of 16 to 19 celebrities, such as actors, singers, models, digital influencers, or media personalities, known as Farmers, living together on a farm, isolated from the outside world for three months.
 The contestants must adapt to traditional farm life as it was 100 years ago and need to prove abilities to work in the country: wake up very early, take care of the cows, wash the horses, collect eggs from chickens, harvest greens, and more.
 The farm overseer, known as the "Agai," assigns challenges which the participants must complete to avoid penalties or elimination.
 Each week one contestant is selected as the Farmer of the Week, by the contestant evicted in the previous week.
 Each week, one of the farmers is evicted by a public vote, with the last farmer remaining winning a cash prize of €100,000.
 The show airs daily and each season lasts about three months.

 Cast

-The first season was hosted by Fjoralba Ponari.
-Besart Kallaku was the headman of the farm.
-Armina Mevlani, Enkel Demi and Sonila Meço were announced as the opinionist at the live shows.

-For the second season, Luana Vjollca replaced Fjoralba Ponari as the main host.
-Albano Bogdo was the headman of the farm, replacing Besart Kallaku.
-The two new opinionist in the live evictions shows were Kastro Zizo and Inida Gjata Zhaku.